elastisys/compliantkubernetes/docs/user-guide/demarcation.md

 But what if I really need to?
 -----------------------------
 Unfortunately, many application asks for more permissions than Compliant Kubernetes allows by default.
 In such a case, ask your operator to make a risk-reward analysis.
 As long as they stick to the general principles, this should be fine.
-However, if you ask your operator to install a super-new, untested Kubernetes operator needing cluster-admin permissions, prepare to have your request denied.
-Remember, Compliant Kubernetes and its operators are there to safeguard you against compliance violations.
-[Don't shoot the messenger](https://en.wikipedia.org/wiki/Shooting_the_messenger).
+However, as much as they want to help, they might not be allowed to say "yes".
+Remember, operators are there to help you focus on application development, but at the same time they are responsible to protect your application against security risks.